 Rugby provides the opportunity, like no other sport, for WPPS boys to challenge themselves mentally and physically.
 The atmosphere around the fields during our traditional Saturday fixtures is certainly one of competition, accompanied by recognition of the fact that prep school rugby is primarily about enjoyment of the game, development of skills and the friendships engendered through it.

 Boys play competitive matches from U9, where barefoot 10-a-side matches give every boy a chance to experience the camaraderie that rugby offers, and then from U10 upwards, where the “proper” 15-man version is played.
 Friday afternoons provide the opportunity for our Grade 1s and 2s to be involved in “Park Rugby”, and they may even play in the occasional friendly matches with other schools.
-The 1st, 2nd and (if there is one) 3rd XV almost always have the opportunity to tour, where boys act as ambassadors for WPPS further afield.
+The 1sst XV have the opportunity to tour, where boys act as ambassadors for WPPS further afield.

 Squash is offered at WPPS from U11 upwards.
 Skill, competition and endeavour are elements that boys are encouraged to enhance while playing this unique game.
 Many WPPS boys have gone on to achieve high honours, and the school is proud of their squash achievements.